 This is because the effect of time and money isn’t applied, therefore, NPV can be heavily overstated.

-Furthermore, undiscounted future cash flows are cash flows that are expected to be incurred or generated by a project which hasn’t been reduced to their present value.
+Furthermore, undiscounted future cash flows are cash flows that are expected to be incurred or generated by a project that hasn’t been reduced to their present value.

 This may happen when interest rates are near zero, or the expected cash flows cover such a short period of time that the use of a discount wouldn’t result in a different outcome.